Michigan Personal Property Bill of Sale

 Does a personal property bill of sale need to be notarized in Michigan?

-What information is required on a personal property bill of sale in Michigan?
+Does a personal property bill of sale prove ownership in Michigan?

 Ready to create your Michigan personal property bill of sale?